AdobeDocs/campaign-classic.fr-FR/help/technotes/using/apple-mail-app-privacy-protection.md

    >[!NOTE]
    >
-   >A partir d&#39;un workflow, vous ne pouvez pas visualiser les critères de ciblage d&#39;un filtre prédéfini.
+   >From a workflow, you cannot view the targeting criteria of a predefined filter.

-Pour récupérer la liste des workflows dans lesquels les ouvertures d&#39;email sont utilisées comme critère de ciblage, vous devez interroger le schéma `xtk:workflow`.
+To retrieve the list of workflows in which email opens are used as a targeting criterion, you must query the `xtk:workflow` schema.
 Le contenu du workflow est stocké dans le champ **[!UICONTROL Mémoire XML (data)]** au format XML.

 ![](assets/identify-email-open-tracking-5.png)